 - Passing scores (which are set by the HTSB) on all required Praxis exams (see Academic Advisor for current information).

-Note: In Hawaii, the School of Education notifies the HTSB, in writing, of all students being "recommended" for teacher licensure.
+Note: In Hawaii, the Teacher Education Program notifies the HTSB, in writing, of all students being "recommended" for teacher licensure.
 This recommendation is sent once a month as determined by the respective department chair and faculty of the teacher education program (elementary, secondary, special education), with final approval by the program director of the Teacher Education Program.